 Making tipping an important source of income and tax evasion, thus altering the mindsets and behaviours of entire service industries eg waiters & waitresses – to the detriment of their customers!

-Claiming 73% of the American population is Christian while millions of them utter the religious profanity ‘Oh, my God’ every day.
+73% of the American population is allegedly Christian while millions utter the religious profanity ‘Oh, my God’ every day.

 The insincerity and ennui of relentlessly hearing ‘have a nice day’ when most persons that utter it clearly don’t care what type of day I’m going to have.

 Referring to a car boot as a trunk when a trunk is a suitcase, part of a body or part of a tree.
 And what’s this ‘hood’ crap?
 It’s called a bonnet!
 A hood is a head covering, like a bonnet is!
 Or a hood may be a neighbourhood or a criminal.

 See, it’s complicated enough without going further and changing the spelling of words such as: organise, favourite or haemorrhage.
 And, if you’re going to adopt this nutty phonetic spelling mode, why don’t you do it across the board so you’d have a Starz & Stripes?
 You put those damned Z’s everywhere else!
 How about Yunited Staytz?

 Somewhat grandiosely, and mistakenly, pronouncing the word fillet (fill-it) as (fillay).
 Filet (fillay) is a French word.
 Duh.